HXSecurity/TerraformGoat/tencentcloud/object_storage_service/unrestricted_file_upload/README.md

 English | [中文](./README_CN.md)

-This is a script that can quickly help you build arbitrary file upload scenarios for storage buckets
+This is a script that can quickly help you build arbitrary file upload scenario for storage buckets

 ## Deployment environment